 ½ cup mayonnaise

-Step 1: Set up your grill for two-zone cooking and bring the temperature to a steady 350 degrees.
+Step 1: Set up your grill for two-zone cooking and establish the temperature at 350 °F.

-Step 3: Once the grill has reached 350 degrees, place corn on the grill in the indirect heat zone, leaving the husks on.
-The husks will steam the corn as it cooks and add to the presentation.
-Grill for 30 minutes.
+Step 3: Once the grill has reached 350 degrees, place corn on the grill in the indirect heat zone, leaving the husks on for 30 minutes.

-Step 4: When the corn is ready, remove from the grill and peel husks back.
+Step 4: Remove from the grill and peel husks back.
 Be careful when doing so, the steam inside the husks is HOT!
 Sadly, I know this from experience.
+Return the corn to the grill over direct high heat and char the corn kernels.
+Turn often so as not to burn.

 - ½ cup mayonnaise

-- Set up your grill for two-zone cooking and bring the temperature to a steady 350 degrees.
+- Set up your grill for two-zone cooking and establish temperature at 350 °F.

-- Once the grill has reached 350 degrees, place the corn on the grill, leaving the husks on.
-Grill for 30 minutes, using indirect heat.
+- Once the grill has reached 350 °F, place corn on the grill in the indirect heat zone, leaving the husks on for 30 minutes.

-- Pour Parmesan or Cotija cheese onto a plate.
-Spoon the cheese over the corn, coating the mayo mixture.
+- Spoon the cotija cheese onto the corn, thoroughly coating the mayo mixture.